cproctor/bba/README.md

 ## Setup

-To make changes to the course website, use the Terminal to get to where you want the repository and run the following commands on linux or mac.
+To make changes to the course website, use the Terminal to get to where you want the repository and run the following commands on Linux, Mac, or Windows Subsystem for Linux.
 Make sure you already have a GitHub account that has permission to access the repo.

     git clone https://github.com/cproctor/bba
     cd bba